koush/docs.scrypted.app/scrypted-nvr/policies/fulfillment.md

 ## Support

-Support issues related to the Scrypted NVR product can be raised in the Discord, Reddit, or Github communities linked above.
+Support issues related to the Scrypted NVR product can be raised in the Discord, Reddit, or Github communities linked above. **Unsupported hardware is not eligible for technical assistance**.